mohanson/daze/README.md

 $ curl -x socks5://127.0.0.1:1080 google.com
 ```

+When using daze, it is your responsibility to ensure that both the server and the client are using the same version of daze (check with the `daze ver` command).
+Daze is still under development, and I cannot guarantee any compatibility.

 # Using Daze for Different Platforms

 Daze is implemented in pure Go language, so it can run on almost any operating system.
 The following are some of the browsers/operating systems commonly used by me: